A gift emporium and letterpress print shop at the South Street Seaport Museum

 Entry to visit the Bowne & Co. store and to see some of the Seaport Museum’s letterpress collection is FREE and you do not need museum admission.

 Orders can be shipped anywhere in the United States via UPS Ground and are also available for local pickup.
-We hope to see you virtually for now, and are excited to welcome you back in person in the future.

 Custom 19th-century Letterpress Printing